 Beyoncé is a woman not to be messed around with and she will let you know it too.
 “Who the f**k do you think I am?!
 You ain’t married to no average bitch, boy!”
 She has always married the boundaries between her art and her personal life, since she has grown up in the public eye since her mid-teens.

 I will be honest though, when I first listened to the album upon its release I wasn’t that sure about it.
 It did take a few listens.
 Over and over, over and over.
 This was a Beyoncé that we’ve had only slight glimpses in the past through songs such songs as ‘Survivor’, ‘If I Was A Boy’, ‘Diva’, ‘Heaven’ and ‘Flawless’.
 But this new album reveals a whole other persona: a woman, like any other woman, hurt, angry and feeling betrayed by the man she loves.
-The more I listened to it, with an open mind, I just fell in love with it!
-I’m still listening to this album probably at least three or four times a day.
+The more I listened to it, with an open mind, I just fell in love with it.

 This is Beyoncé’s best album to date and it’s probably, to be honest, the third album of hers that I have played constantly on repeat.
 Listening, from start to finish.

 I’ve moved past the obvious insinuation of the Jay-Z/betrayal/infidelilty/rage/redemption/female empowerment parts and just see it for the master piece that Beyoncé has really created.
 She is now creating music that she wants to write and sing about.
 It’s not all about trying to get another top ten hit single any more.
 It’s about revealing her truth, being authentic and wanting to make music her way; on her own terms.
 Not what a major record label tries to push onto their artists to do.